3d viewer control

 How to show models

-After creation, the 3d viewer control shows all babylon assets from all asset bundles which are assigned to your configurator.
+After creation, the 3d viewer control shows all 3d assets from all asset bundles which are assigned to your configurator.

 You can use the set parameter values slot to overwrite this behavior and actively define which models it should show or not.